Discover the Truth About Watercolors

 But the transparency of your brush strokes can vary significantly.

 A brush with lots of pigment makes bold, colorful marks, while a brush with diluted paint creates lighter, delicate marks.
-This is all about adjusting the amount of water you mix with your paint, known as “water-to-paint” ratios.
+This is all about adjusting the amount of water you mix with your paint, known as the “water-to-paint” ratio.

 This may sound tricky, but it’s just about learning when to add more or less water to your paint.